-encouraging Indian producers to establish Efficient use of fertilizers is important to joint venture manufacturing facilities optimal crop productivity, and economic abroad in countries that are rich in fertilizer gain to farmers and for avoiding pollution from leaching and farmland runoff due to resources with buy back arrangements and to enter into long term agreements excessive application.
-Serious efforts are for the supply of fertilizer inputs or finished required to achieve better nutrient use products to India, Producing urea and efficiency of applied fertilizers in the field phosphoric acid in countries where natural based on nationwide soil testing and balgas is cheaply available was a successful anced administration of fertilizers.
-The option considered by the government to government nowadays insists on a sciensure the availability of urea (see Table 2). entific administration of plant nutrients There were also proposals for acquisiand promotes site and crop-specific nutrition of fertilizer assets - production units. ent management, the use of coated and mines of raw materials etc - especially delaved-release materials.
+Efficient use of fertilizers is important to optimal crop productivity, and economic gain to farmers and for avoiding pollution from leaching and farmland runoff due to excessive application.
+Serious efforts are required to achieve better nutrient use efficiency of applied fertilizers in the field based on nationwide soil testing and balanced administration of fertilizers.
+The government nowadays insists on a scientific administration of plant nutrients and promotes site and crop-specific nutrient management, the use of coated and delayed-release materials.

-An optimal supply of soil nutrients over time and space to match the requirements of crops through the 4R principles can be achieved through crop and site-specific nutrient management (Right Product, Right Rate, Right Time, Right Place), These broad principles of such kind of a nutrient administration to the soil were developed by the International Plant Nutrition Institute in 1988
+An optimal supply of soil nutrients over time and space to match the requirements of crops through the 4R principles can be achieved through crop and site-specific nutrient management (Right Product, Right Rate, Right Time, Right Place).
+These broad principles of such kind of a nutrient administration to the soil were developed by the International Plant Nutrition Institute in 1988.